cedric56/Avae.Browser.Essentials/README.md

 # Contributing

 Contributions are welcome!
 Please submit issues or pull requests to the GitHub repository.
-Ensure your code follows the project’s coding standards and includes appropriate tests.
+Ensure your code follows the project’s coding standards.

 # Acknowledgments